luzpaz/med/doc/dev/sphinx/index.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%%%
-Documentation of MED module
+Documentation of FIELDS module
 %%%%%%%%%%%%%%%%%%%%%%%%%%%

-The SALOME MED module provides MEDCoupling library (a C++ library dedicated of mesh and field manipulation consistent with MED model), as well as a Graphical User Interface to access some usual operations.
+The SALOME FIELDS module provides MEDCoupling library (a C++ library dedicated of mesh and field manipulation consistent with MED model), as well as a Graphical User Interface to access some usual operations.